VDA5050/VDA5050/VDA5050_EN.md

 ### 6.3.2 Maps in the mobile robot state

 The `mapId` field in the `mobileRobotPosition` of the state represents the currently active map.

 Information about the maps available on a mobile robot is presented in the `maps` array, which is a component of the state message.
 Each entry in this array is a JSON object consisting of the mandatory fields `mapId`, `mapVersion`, and `mapStatus`, which can be either 'ENABLED' or 'DISABLED'.
 An 'ENABLED' map can be used by the mobile robot if necessary.
 A 'DISABLED' map shall not be used.
 The status of the download process is indicated by the current action not being completed.
 Errors are also reported in the state.
 Note that multiple maps with different `mapId` can be enabled at the same time.
-There can only be one version of maps with the same `mapId` enabled at a time.
-If the `maps` array is empty, this means that there are currently no maps available on the mobile robot.
+There shall only be one version of maps with the same `mapId` enabled at a time.
+If the `maps` array is empty, no maps are currently available on the mobile robot.

 ### 6.3.3 Map download

-The map download is triggered by the `downloadMap` instant action from the fleet control.
-This command contains the mandatory parameters `mapId` and `mapDownloadLink` under which the map is stored on the map server and which can be accessed by the mobile robot.
+The map download shall be triggered by the `downloadMap` instant action from the fleet control.
+It shall contain the mandatory parameters `mapId` and `mapDownloadLink` under which the map is stored on the map server and which can be accessed by the mobile robot.

 The mobile robot sets the `actionStatus` to 'RUNNING' as soon as it starts downloading the map file.
 If the download is successful, the `actionStatus` is updated to 'FINISHED'.
 If the download is unsuccessful, the status is set to 'FAILED'.
 Once the download has been successfully completed, the map shall be added to the array of `maps` in the state.
-Maps shall not be reported in the state, before they are ready to be enabled.
+Maps shall not be reported in the state until they are ready to be enabled.

-It is important to ensure that the process of downloading a map does not modify, delete, enable, or disable any existing maps on the mobile robot.
+The process of downloading a map shall not modify, delete, enable, or disable any existing maps on the mobile robot.
 The mobile robot shall reject the download of a map with a `mapId` and `mapVersion` that is already on the mobile robot.
 An error of type 'DUPLICATE_MAP' and level 'WARNING' shall be reported, and the status of the instant action shall be set to 'FAILED'.
 The fleet control shall first delete the map on the mobile robot and then restart the download.